brendt/stitcher.io/src/content/blog/2018-08-10-service-locator-anti-pattern.md

 and the issue can only be reproduced by taking several steps.

 As the name says, runtime error can only be discovered by running the program.
-Truth be told: PHP, being an interpreted language; highly leans towards these kind of erros.
+Truth be told: PHP, being an interpreted language; highly leans towards these kind of errors.
 You cannot know if a PHP program will work before running it.

 There's nothing wrong with that, but my argument here is that every place we can